NIO ES8 braking, upgraded for the way a heavy EV is actually used

 This featured application is a custom big brake kit.
 The front axle does not use the standard caliper arrangement.
 It requires Brembo GT6 fixed calipers and custom brackets, so it should not be treated as a simple direct replacement for the stock front setup.

-If you want to retain the factory front calipers instead, ask STOPFLEX about OE-style fitment paths for the ES8 before ordering.
+If you prefer to retain the factory front calipers instead, ask STOPFLEX about OE-style fitment paths for the ES8 before ordering.

 What the upgrade changes on the road